grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* "if you put a wheel in the woods, do you think mice would run on it?"
 	* "I'll bet they would --- for the sheer mechanical pleasure of it.
 Like a bicycle.
 Or a submarine"
 	* (I originally had this slated for book II though.. is it better there?)
-* [ ] when they arrive at the underwater dock, have the two beefy guys extract a docking fee.
-* [ ] Add a conversation about the morality of running weapons parts when they have the magnetic mines aboard
-	* Maybe with shakes over ship-to-ship, just to keep it interesting
-	* Maybe Shakes wonders if it's moral to run weapons
-	* But Percy points out that they might be supplying a rebel group fighting for their freedoms
-	* Though that rebel group might be the oppressors in 6 months
-	* There's no way to keep track of who is in power, or even if there actually CAN be someone in power
-	* So instead just do the job at hand, and hope it all comes out as a moral wash in the long run
 * [X] My submarine book (at least this first one and the free 10k word story) will NOT have a 'running out of air' scene.
 * [X] make sure you explain somewhere that 10 meters = 1 atmosphere of pressure
 	* But under water every ten meters down added another atmosphere of pressure to the hull.
 The equivalent of another entire column of the weight of the air on the surface pressing down from space.
 And against that had to stand the measly one atmosphere of pressure inside the _Grimlock_ plus the noble strength of the steel hull.
 When approaching the maxiumum depth of a sub, one small adjustment in the wrong direction of the huge planing fins that guided the sub up or down, or one valve accidentally left partially open and flooding a ballast tank could take them down that last critical ten meters in a matter of minutes.